mikerockett/vue-routisan/README.md

 ## Navigation Guards

 Routisan provides a simple, Promise-based API for guarding your routes.
-This allows you to easily define your guards once and automatically have `beforeEach` handle them on your behalf.
+This allows you to easily define your guards once and automatically have `beforeEnter` handle them on your behalf.

 In 2.x, guards were simple functions that you passed to `guard()` or `beforeEnter`.
 These were processed using `vue-router-multiguard`, which simply allowed you to provide more than one guard function to a route.